openpatch/scratch-for-java/docs/de/book/index.md

 ### ScratchAnimatedSprite

-Usage: `import org.openpatch.scratch.ScratchAnimatedSprite`
+Usage: `import org.openpatch.scratch.AnimatedSprite`

 API: https://www.barkmin.org/processing-library-scratch/reference/org/barkmin/processing/scratch/ScratchAnimatedSprite.html

 Source Code: https://github.com/openpatch/scratch-for-java/blob/master/src/org/barkmin/processing/scratch/ScratchAnimatedSprite.java

-This class inherits form ScratchSprite.
-Therefore everything you can do with a ScratchSprite, you can also do with a ScratchAnimatedSprite.
+This class inherits form Sprite.
+Therefore everything you can do with a Sprite, you can also do with a ScratchAnimatedSprite.
 Additionally you can add animations.

 ##### Animation